 Your plan will prepare a written report called the Part D Explanation of Benefits ("Part D EOB") when you have had one or more prescriptions filled through your plan during the previous month.
+The Part D EOB provides more information about the drugs you take, such as increases in price and other drugs with lower cost sharing that may be available.
+You should consult with your prescriber about these lower cost options.
 It includes:

 - Information for that month.
 This report gives the payment details about the prescriptions you have filled during the previous month.
 It shows the total drug costs, what your Group Part D and Senior Rx Plus coverage paid, what the Coverage Gap Discount paid and what you and others on your behalf paid. - Important note about the way amounts paid by your retiree drug coverage may look in your EOB: Your retiree drug coverage is always equal to or greater than basic Part D coverage by itself.
 However, on a specific drug your plan copayment or coinsurance amount may be greater than it would if you had basic Part D coverage by itself.
 If the basic Part D coverage would be greater than your retiree drug coverage, the amount shown in the "other payments" column in your EOB may be negative.
 In this case, the negative amount is the way Medicare wants us to account for this difference.
-It is not an error, and it does not mean you made an overpayment.

-• Totals for the calendar year.
+It is not an error, and it does not mean you made an overpayment. - Totals for the calendar year.
 This is called "year-to-date" information.
-It shows you the total drug costs and total payments for your drugs since the year began.
+It shows you the total drug costs and total payments for your drugs since the year began. - Drug price information.
+This information will display cumulative percentage increases for each prescription claim. - Available lower cost alternative prescriptions.
+This will include information about other drugs with lower cost sharing for each prescription claim that may be available.